techidaily/site-win11-tips/source/_posts/gateway-to-your-inner-world-accessing-windows-hidden-char-personality-screen.md

  In case you frequently use the Private Character Editor, create a shortcut on your desktop to help you find it more quickly.
 Here is how to do this:

-1. Open Windows File Explorer (see[how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for more information).
+1. Open Windows File Explorer (see [how to open File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for more information).
 2. Then navigate to**C:\\Windows\\System32** .
 3. Scroll down and locate the file called "eudcedit.exe".
 The search box can help you find it quickly.
 4. Once you find the executable file, right-click on it.